We Ditched HLS and Cut Playback Errors by 22%

 - ~22% reduction in video playback errors.
 Fewer player contentions, fewer bandwidth starvation events, fewer out-of-memory crashes.

-- ~10x improvement in video startup performance for the common case (short-form video on a reasonable connection).
+- An order-of-magnitude improvement in video startup performance for the common case (short-form video on a reasonable connection).
 First frame appears almost instantly because the video is usually prefetched by the time the user scrolls to it.

 - Bounded memory usage.
 The LRU cache and player pool mean that scrolling through hundreds of videos uses roughly the same memory as viewing three.